Abhijeet-Prasad/CC-SEP-WEB_DEVELOPMENT/TASK2-PDF_TO_WORD_CONVERTER/README.md

 -	You also need to download Structured Output Module for your system from the following link

     https://www.pdftron.com/documentation/nodejs/info/modules/#structured-output-module
--	Once the Structured Output Module is downloaded extract the contents and copy or move the content to the lib folder inside the server folder.
+-	Once the Structured Output Module is downloaded extract the contents and copy or move the content to the lib folder inside the server folder (if lib folder is not present create new folder named lib).
 -	Now simply run the following command to start the application (inside of the server folder)
 ```
 npm run dev